 - Pour the contents of the skillet over the brisket.

 - Top brisket with the remaining sliced onions and garlic cloves.
 Cover and cook on low for 8- 10 hours, or until fork tender.
 Tenderness will increase as it cooks, so take it out when it's tender to your liking.
 Most people like it very tender but not so soft that it is falling apart.
 You want it firm enough to slice but tender enough that the edges shred with a fork.I recommend making this brisket ahead; allowing it to sit in the refrigerator for 1-2 nights will improve the flavor.
-If you would like to do this, skip ahead to where it says “Make Ahead Directions.”
+If you would like to do this, check the notes section for the “Make Ahead Directions.”
 If you are not making ahead, continue reading.

 - Remove brisket from the pan and let it rest on the cutting board fat-side up for 20-30 minutes.